William I. Fine Theoretical Physics Institute: Awards

 Current and former faculty members of FTPI have been honored with a number of prizes and awards.
 Keith Olive is a current Distinguished McKnight University Professor of Physics and was awarded the 2018 Hans Bethe Prize.
 Former faculty, Leonid Glazman was a McKnight Presidential Endowed Chair.
 Boris Shklovskii is the recipient of the 1986 Landau Award and the 2019 Oliver E. Buckley Condensed Matter Prize.
-Former faculty, Arkady Vainshtein and Mikhail Shifman were awarded the 2016 Dirac Medal and Prize.
+Former faculty, Arkady Vainshtein and Mikhail Shifman were awarded the 2016 ICTP Dirac Medal and Prize.
 Andrey V. Chubukov was awarded the 2018 John Bardeen Prize.

 Three faculty members have been awarded the Sakurai Prize: former faculty, Arkady Vainshtein (1999), Mikhail Shifman (1999), and Mikhail Voloshin (2001). former faculty, Arkady Vainshtein (2005) and Mikhail Shifman (2013) received the Pomeranchuk Prize.
 Mikhail Shifman was honored with the Lilienfeld Prize (2006), and elected as Laureate of Les Chaires Internacionales de Recherche Blaise Pascal (2007).
 Former member Anatoly Larkin was awarded the Fritz London Memorial Prize in Low Temperature Physics (1990), the Hewlett Packard Europhysics Prize (1993), the Lars Onsager Prize in Theoretical Statistical Physics (2002) as well as the Bardeen Prize for Superconductivity (2004).